 All employers will need to take action to comply with new obligations to provide information to their workers.
 This includes the current two month deadline for providing new joiners with a written statement of terms of their employment being reduced to their first day of employment.

 The majority of written particulars must be in a single written document.
 Furthermore, a significant amount of additional information will also have to be incorporated into the document, including but not limited to, the days of the week they are required to work, whether the hours are variable and whether any training entitlement provided is mandatory or must be paid for by the worker.
 Here, it would be beneficial for employers to ensure they have the relevant documentation in place in respect of repayment of training costs on a member of staff’s departure.
 Please feel free to get in contact with myself to discuss further.

 Parents who have suffered the loss of a child under the age of 18 or a stillbirth after 24 weeks of pregnancy will be entitled to two week’s statutory leave.
-Please see my article [Insert link] for more information, in particular, the qualifying criteria and rate of statutory parental bereavement pay.

 The following changes to statutory benefits and rates are expected to apply from 6 April 2020:-

 - Sick pay (SSP) will be £95.85 (up from £94.25).

 - Maternity Pay (SMP), Paternity Pay (SPP), Shared Parental Pay (ShPP) and Adoption Pay (SAP) will be £151.20 (up from £148.68).